tdyk9098/The-US-Housing-Market-30Yr-Rates/README.md

 # NOTES
 This algorithm was last run on 11/8/22 and the predicted 30Yr Conforming rate for the week of 11/6-11/12 was 6.78% with a mean squared error range of 6.61%-6.97%.
 The algorithm will be forward-tested for four consecutive weeks and the results will be uploaded in this repository.

+The actual rate for the week of 11/6-11/12 was 7.08%.
+Future real rates will be updated in the Excel sheet in this repository.